romrawinjp/romrawinjp.github.io/content/projects/mineral.md

 # analytics.google.SiteVerificationTag: "XYZabc"
 ---

-As a chemical engineer who is already nerdy about chemical bond and stuffs, one thing in the world that prefectly shows how chemical react is minerals.
-As a mineral nerdy, here are some fun model and shader node I made in Blender.
+As a chemical engineer who is already nerdy about chemical bonds and stuff, one thing in the world that perfectly shows how chemicals react is minerals.
+As a mineral nerdy, here are some fun models and shader nodes I made in Blender.